mozilla/addons-frontend/README.md

 information on fixing this.

-If you would like to use `https://addons-dev.allizom.org` for the API you should use the `npm run dev:amo:no-proxy` command with an `API_HOST` to start the server without the proxy.
+If you would like to use `https://addons-dev.allizom.org` for the API you should use the `yarn dev:amo:no-proxy` command with an `API_HOST` to start the server without the proxy.
 For
-example: `API_HOST=https://addons-dev.allizom.org npm run dev:amo:no-proxy`.
+example: `API_HOST=https://addons-dev.allizom.org yarn dev:amo:no-proxy`.

 ### Configuring for local development